 We will work through these with you, our biggest concern right now is getting you a solution in place that means you can carry on receiving and providing the service you need through the best connectivity and solution possible.

-Ultimately, this is a question for BT to answer.
-We can work with BT to help you understand the options if you would like us to.
+Ultimately, this is a question for BT Business to answer.
+We can work with BT Business to help you understand the options if you would like us to.

 If you have an existing account with them, you should contact your account manager.
 If you would like help, we can support with the process.

-This document will help you understand what BT can provide.
+This document will help you understand what BT Business can provide.

 We have created this decision tree to help guide what might be the best option for you.
 If you are still unsure, we will work through the options with you.
 Our team will call in the coming days and weeks, but please contact us at a2d@tunstall.com if you need an answer more urgently.

 Yes, FTTP if it is available and if not, SOGEA (see below).
-The Cisco Webex solution sends analogue alarms over IP and therefore needs a broadband connection to allow alarms to be sent off site.
-As with any digital solution relying on stable off-site connectivity, you will also need a back-up 4G router (eg; CSL router) and suitable UPS to ensure alarms are still transmitted in the event of power or broadband issues.
+Digital bridging devices convert analogue alarms and send them over IP networks, therefore need a reliable, dedicated broadband connection to allow alarms to be sent off site.
+As with any digital solution relying on stable off-site connectivity, you may also need a back-up 4G router and suitable UPS (dependent on the digital bridging solution being used) to ensure alarms are still transmitted in the event of power or broadband issues.

 “Fibre to the Property”.
 FTTP delivers full-fibre broadband directly from the exchange to the property using fibre optic cables only.
 This provides a fast, stable, and reliable connection ideal for digital telecare devices, with no reliance on traditional copper phone lines.